Dreogan/Learning-C-PlusPlus/Unit 1/0-4_Notes.md

 ### Best practices:

-The primary source code file should be named > main.cpp \ to indicate it is the main file in the source code.
+The primary source code file should be named ==main.cpp== to indicate it is the main file in the source code.